- Should I apply as a first-year student or as a transfer student?

-In order to be awarded a Lewis & Clark degree, students must fulfill the College’s academic residency requirement by completing at least 60 semester credits at Lewis & Clark out of the 128 semester credits required for the degree.
+To be awarded a Lewis & Clark degree, students must fulfill the college’s academic residency requirement by completing at least 60 semester credits at Lewis & Clark out of the 128 semester credits required for the degree.
 Thus, a maximum of 68 semester credits may be transferred from other institutions.
 If you are transferring from an institution that is on a quarter system, be aware that one quarter credit equals .67 semester credits.

 Transfer students must fulfill all Lewis & Clark graduation requirements as outlined in the college catalog, including the General Education requirements.
 Admitted students are provided with an initial statement of transfer credit along with the offer of admission; that statement includes a summary of how transfer credit may be applied towards General Education requirements.
-After the college receives your reservation deposit, you will receive a final transfer credit evaluation and General Education requirement summary from the registrar’s office including a statement indicating which courses will be applicable toward our General Education requirements.
+After the college receives your reservation deposit, you will receive a final transfer credit evaluation and General Education requirement summary from the registrar’s office.
 To determine whether previous coursework will satisfy major requirements, you should contact the department or program chair.

 Need-based financial assistance is available to transfer students; financial aid awards will depend upon eligibility.
 All students must file the Free Application for Federal Student Aid (FAFSA), which determines eligibility for federal and state student aid funds, and the CSS PROFILE, which along with the FAFSA determines eligibility for Lewis & Clark student aid funds, before the priority deadline of February 15 for full consideration.
 If you are applying for spring semester, you must authorize release of your FAFSA and PROFILE information as soon as possible.